emilk/bon/README.md

 These are optimized for storing chunks of binary data.
 They store the elements without individual type-prefixes.

 * Array (homogenous)
-	* VarInt size (number of elements)
+	* Prefixed with size (number of elements)
-	* Element type (no string, objects or lists)
+	* Element type (integers, floats, arrays and structs only)
 * Struct - for interleaved data in Arrays
-	* VarInt: Number of fields
+	* Prefixed with the number of fields
-	* list of name-type pairs (no string, objects or lists allowed as type)
+	* A series of name-type pairs (integers, floats, arrays and structs)

 Note: sizes and nested types are part of the parent type.